Augmented reality mobile app 2010

 The project is built on an unofficial database of NAMA properties maintained by the NAMAWinelake blog.
 The database was geotagged and built into an augmented reality cross platform app which worked on IOS and Android.
 The app takes the phones's position, compares it to the database of NAMA properties and returns the position of nearby NAMA-ed properties.
 The databse contains about 120 NAMA properties and is updated as required which, as NAMA was exempt from Freedom of Information legislation and guarded its data carefully, was the most comprehensive source of information about NAMA properties.

 The project has also included a series of very successful guided walks through NAMAland such as the 'NAMArama' walk with Market Studios and 'In These Troubled Times' with Rua Red which address the issues at the heart of the financial collapse and NAMA.
 I have also spoken on the project and the role of augmented reality technology as an activist tool of political critique in a variety of forums.

 NAMAland has received a lot of attention in the media including a segment on RTE1 New at Nine, more information is available on the NAMAland News page.
 NAMAland has also popularised the term 'NAMAland' which has entered into general usage when discussing the Irish property bubble.

-Visit NAMAland site for more information and downloads.
+Visit NAMAland site for more information.